 So how can we guide children without punishment?

 That’s how children learn to manage theirs.
 You’re the role model.
 Don’t act when you’re upset.
 Take a deep breath and wait until you’re calm before you address the situation.
 Resist the impulse to be punitive; it always backfires.

 2. Empathize with feelings.

 When your child is hijacked by adrenaline and other fight or flight hormones, he can't learn.
 Instead of lecturing, pre-empt the bad behavior with a "Time-In" where you stay with him and acknowledge his feelings.
 This is not a punishment, but an opportunity to reconnect so he can get emotionally regulated.
 If he moves into a meltdown, don't try to reason with him.
 Just create safety with your compassion so he can express and work through the emotions that are driving his bad behavior.
-Afterwards, he'll feel so much better, and so much closer to you, that he'll be open to your guidance.
+Afterward, he'll feel so much better, and so much closer to you, that he'll be open to your guidance.

 3. Give support so they can learn.

 Consider the example of potty learning.
 You're very involved at first.
-She gradually takes more of the responsibility, and eventually she’s doing it all by herself.
+She gradually takes more of the responsibility, and eventually, she’s doing it all by herself.
 The same principle holds for learning to say Thank You, taking turns, remembering her belongings, feeding her pet, doing homework, and most everything else you can think of.
 Routines provide the “scaffolding” for your child to learn basic skills, just as scaffolding provides structure for a building to take shape.
 You might be mad that she forgot her jacket again, but yelling won't help her remember.
 "Scaffolding" will.

 4. Connect before you correct

 Connect before you correct, and stay connected, even while you guide, to awaken your child’s desire to be his best self.
 Remember that children misbehave when they feel bad about themselves and disconnected from us.